h2tc-roboticsx/H2TC/README.md

 </table>
 <br>

-We refer users to the [data processing](https://github.com/h2tc-roboticsx/H2TC/blob/main/doc/processing_techdetails.md) for full technical details on how we process the multi-modal and cross-device raw data, and to the [data file explanation](https://github.com/h2tc-roboticsx/H2TC/blob/main/doc/data_file_explanation.md) and our technical [paper]() for a detailed introduction of the data hierarchy and the content of each involved data file.
+We refer users to the [data processing](https://github.com/h2tc-roboticsx/H2TC/blob/main/doc/processing_techdetails.md) for full technical details on how we process the multi-modal and cross-device raw data, and to the [data file explanation](https://github.com/h2tc-roboticsx/H2TC/blob/main/doc/data_file_explanation.md) and our [technical paper](https://h2tc-roboticsx.github.io/underreview/) for a detailed introduction of the data hierarchy and the content of each involved data file.
 <br>

 ### How to Process

 #### Step 1: Fetch the raw data

-You can access all raw data from <a href="https://www.dropbox.com/sh/ahet936ypjs1582/AACNYG0sjf1XdVxuZVLVL4fFa?dl=0">Dropbox</a> .
+You can access all raw data from <a href="https://h2tc-roboticsx.github.io/notpubyet/">Dropbox</a> .
 The raw data of each recorded throw&catch activity is packed in a `.zip` file.
-First download the raw data to your own folder `raw_data_path`
+First, download the raw data to your own folder `raw_data_path`
 ```
 raw_data_path
 └──011998.zip           // 011998 is the take number